google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-cacheable-response.md

-You can configure a [Workbox strategy](./workbox-strategies) to consider set of status codes as being eligible for caching by adding a `workbox.cacheableResponse.Plugin` instance to a strategies `plugins`:
+You can configure a [Workbox strategy](./workbox-strategies) to consider set of status codes as being eligible for caching by adding a `workbox.cacheableResponse.Plugin` instance to a strategy's `plugins` parameter:

 ```js
 workbox.routing.registerRoute(